sentrysoftware/sentrysoftware.github.io/src/site/markdown/branching.md

 keywords: gitflow, github, git
-description: Sentry Software uses a simplified branching model for its open-source projects.
+description: MetricsHub uses a simplified branching model for its open-source projects.
 <!--
   ╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲
-  Open Sentry Web Site
+  Open MetricsHub Web Site
   ჻჻჻჻჻჻
-  Copyright 2023 - 2024 Sentry Software
+  Copyright 2025 MetricsHub
   ჻჻჻჻჻჻
   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal